bduffany/csv2html/README.md

 # csv2html

-Converts CSV data to an interactive HTML table.
+Converts CSV data to an interactive spreadsheet-like HTML UI.

 Features:

 - Sorting: click column header to sort.
+- Optimized table layout: uses an algorithm to set column widths in a way that maximizes information density.
 - Web server mode: watch a local file for changes and automatically reload it in the browser.

 ## Installation